 2 teaspoons rosemary powder

 About the sugar.
 I encourage readers to experiment with recipes, and "no rules in the bedroom or dining room" is my motto, but I have gotten some emails that require a response.
-I appreciate that many of you feel the need to reduce sugar in your diets but it is in the recipe for more than flavor enhancement, it helps form the crust (called bark by the pros), an important part of the texture of the surface of ribs and smoke roasted pork.
-It mixes with the moisture and caramelizes.
+I appreciate that many of you feel the need to reduce sugar in your diets but sugar is in the recipe for more than flavor enhancement, it helps form the crust (called bark by the pros), an important part of the texture of the surface of ribs and smoke roasted pork.
+It mixes with the moisture and caramelizes making special unique flavors.

 If you want to cut back on carbs, leave off the sweet barbecue sauce.
 It has a lot more sugar than the rub.
 Switch to a Lexington sauce which is mostly vinegar, or just eat the pork with rub and no sauce.
 It's mighty good that way.